 OUTRIGGER KIDS SPRINT (FREE)

 The Outrigger Kids Sprint is a fun way for the keiki to compete just like their parents in a supportive environment where everyone is a winner.
 The runs are free for kids 12 and younger, and the race distances will vary from around 100 yards to 1 kilometer, depending on the sizes and ages of the children.
 A parent or guardian must be present to sign a waiver form each child.
 Parents of the younger children can run alongside their children during the sprint.

 The XTERRA Kids Zone will offer children a chance to participate in numerous games and activities.
 Several challenge stations will be set up, including an obstacle course, climbing wall, and drawing/coloring areas.

 XTERRA UNIVERSITY PRESENTED BY PAUL MITCHELL

-There will be two sessions at Waikiki Beach Walk ® on Saturday – one at 10 am.
+There will be two sessions at Waikiki Beach Walk ® on Saturday – one at 10 a.m. the other at 2pm.
 These elite runners will offer expert advice on trail running and preparation for the race.
 The clinic, presented by Paul Mitchell, is free and open to runners of all ages and skill levels.
 Each session will allow time for runners to ask questions of the featured speakers.